Securing VMs with Workload Identity Federation: A Comprehensive Guide

 Let's break down how Workload Identity Federation compares to other common security approaches:

-• Traditional Credentials (usernames/passwords, API keys): These are static and easily compromised.
+• Traditional Credentials (usernames/passwords, api keys): These are static and easily compromised.
 Workload Identity Federation uses short-lived tokens, reducing the attack surface.
 As Microsoft notes, implementing workload identities helps avoid embedding credentials in code, reducing the risk of leakage.

-• IP Address Restrictions: While helpful, IP restrictions are easily bypassed.
+• IP Address Restrictions: While helpful, ip restrictions are easily bypassed.
 Workload Identity Federation focuses on who is accessing the resource, rather than where they are connecting from.

 • Network Segmentation: This limits the blast radius of an attack, but doesn't prevent initial access.
 Workload Identity Federation adds an extra layer of authentication and authorization, even within a segmented network.